kubix23/Programowanie_Obiektowe-symulacja_Python/README.md

 ## Run

-Use PO1.sin with Visual Studio.
+Open in PyCharm.
 Program created on Python 3.12.

 ## Description